pyOpenSci/lessons/clean-modular-code/checks-conditionals/write-python-functions.md

 ```

 <!-- #region editable=true slideshow={"slide_type": ""} -->
-Notice that when you call `help()` on custom functions, you will see the docstring that was created in the function definition.
+Notice that when you call `help()` on custom functions, you will see the docstring that was provided in the function definition.

 The `help()` results for `np.mean` are simply longer because the docstring contains more information, such as sections for Notes and Examples.